MalinkaMell/MetalScrapes/README.md

   3. [Watch this demo of a possible submission](https://youtu.be/4ltZr3VPmno).
 See the deployed demo application [here](http://nyt-mongo-scraper.herokuapp.com/).

 * Beyond these requirements, be creative and have fun with this!

+_Made for University of Arizona Coding Bootcamp, Week-18, December 2019_